Capitol (TV series): Cancellation

-That December, CBS announced that Capitol would be cancelled, with its final episode airing on March 20, 1987.
+On December 18, 1986, it was announced that Capitol would be cancelled, with its final episode airing on March 20, 1987.
 Premiering in its place would be Bill and Lee Phillip Bell's new production, a sister show to their popular The Young and the Restless called The Bold and the Beautiful.
 Accommodating the successor soap opera's launch meant accelerating production on Capitols remaining episodes, so the last two months' shows were taped in the span of a month.
 Conboy and head writer James Lipton brought the soap's saga to a loose ending with a cliffhanger series finale which left Sam being blackmailed by his lover Kate into asking Myrna for a divorce, and Sloane placed in front of a firing squad in the Middle Eastern kingdom of her lover, King Ali.
-The Bold and the Beautiful debuted three days after the finale, on March 23, 1987, and has remained in the former Capitol timeslot ever since; it would prove more popular than its timeslot predecessor, going on to place near the top of the soap ratings (much of the time behind only The Young and the Restless) for much of its existence to date.
+The Bold and the Beautiful debuted three days after the finale, on March 23, 1987, and has been on the air ever since; it would prove more popular than its fellow half-hour predecessor, going on to place near the top of the soap ratings (much of the time behind only The Young and the Restless) for much of its existence to date.

+The show should have been moved because we were in a very tough time slot.
+In New York it was 2:30 to 3 p.m., when mothers go to pick up their children at school.
+It was very tough and yet we were still making it.
+We were never out of tenth or eleventh place (out of approximately 25 daytime shows) in all the time we were on, which is rare for a new soap opera.
+I really felt like I lost a child because we gave five years of tremendous energy, caring, and love to the project.
+We all felt we finally had it in a position where the stories were wonderful.
+We were devastated that the network had the problem it had and that people who didn't know came on and made the decision [to cancel].